Baby Sister Bedtime Stories

 Lila mostly slept, ate, and blinked at lamp light.

-Mother returned to find him guarding Lila like a knight.
+Mother came back to find him sitting beside Lila like a knight who'd chosen his post.

 "You're learning the language of love," she said, ruffling his hair.

-Weeks later winter arrived, bringing snow so deep it swallowed boots.
+Weeks later, winter arrived and dumped snow so deep it swallowed boots whole.

 Lila watched from the window, eyes wide at the white world.

-When the tunnel finished, Milo carried Lila in her sling while Mother shoveled the driveway.
+When the tunnel was finished, Milo carried Lila in her sling while Mother shoveled the driveway.
+Lila's mitten brushed his cheek, cold and damp, and Milo realized the work didn't feel heavy anymore.
+Together they studied the snowman's lopsided grin.

-Spring tiptoed in with muddy puddles and blooming daffodils.
+Spring tiptoed in with muddy puddles and daffodils.

 Milo raced worms in the garden and always let them win.

-When the bird finally fluttered to a low branch, Milo cheered and Lila echoed him with clapping hands.
+When the bird finally fluttered to a low branch, Milo cheered.
+Lila echoed him with clapping hands, and the bird tilted its head at both of them before disappearing into the leaves.

-Summer blazed in with long golden evenings and the promise of the town’s lantern parade.
+Summer blazed in with golden evenings and the promise of the town's lantern parade.

-Mother suggested they make a tiny lantern for Lila so she could ride in her stroller and watch the colors swirl.
+Mother suggested they make a small lantern for Lila so she could ride in her stroller and watch the colors.

 The night of the parade arrived, humid and sweet with honeysuckle.